brianfrankcooper/YCSB/cloudspanner/README.md

 ./bin/ycsb run cloudspanner -P cloudspanner/conf/cloudspanner.properties -P workloads/workloadb -p recordcount=10000000 -p operationcount=1000000 -threads 10 -s
 ```

-Make sure that you use the same `insertorder` (i.e. `ordered` or `hashed`) as specified during the data load.
+Make sure that you use the same `insertorder` (i.e. `ordered` or `hashed`) and `zeropadding` as specified during the data load.
 Further details about running workloads are given in the [YCSB wiki pages](https://github.com/brianfrankcooper/YCSB/wiki/Running-a-Workload).

 ## Configuration Options